-Knowing the specific mechanism used to achieve software independence assists with determining if the system is truly is software independent.
+Without knowing the specific mechanism, it is difficult to determine if the system is truly is software independent.

-The documentation should explain how any changes to the election outcome are detectable regardless of any fault or error in the voting system software.
+ThisThe documentation should explain how any changes to the election outcome are detectable regardless of any fault or error in the voting system software.
 This may include how the voting systems handles a ballot after it is cast by the voter.
 For example, this documentation may answer the following questions: